Burns to Children

 There have been many advances in pediatric burn care over the last few decades so that about half of all children survive even with a 98 percent total body surface area burn.
 Mortality is greatest in the child less than two years of age and those that have burns over 95 percent of total body surface area.Initial Care of the Child Burn Victim

-An intraosseous line is when the IV catheter is placed into the bone of the anterior tibial plateau, the medial malleolus, or the anterior iliac crest of the child’s lower extremities.
+An intraosseous line is when the IV catheter is placed into the bone of the anterior tibial plateau, the medial malleolus, or the anterior iliac crest of the child's lower extremities.
 These methods can offset a large amount of fluid being lost from the area of the burn.
-Fluid losses tend to be greater in children because they have a small ratio of body weight to total body surface area.
+Fluid losses tend to be greater in children because they have a small bodyweight ratio to total body surface area.

 Fluid must be given carefully as there are as many problems with giving too much fluid as too few fluids.
 Children can get fluid in the lungs and respiratory distress from too much fluid.
 They can develop compartment syndrome, which involves swelling around the chest, abdomen, or extremities, limiting blood flow to crucial areas.
 They can even get excess fluid on the brain, leading to cerebral edema.Management of the Airway

 Burn injuries raise the metabolic rate of children dramatically.
 They can lose body mass from soft tissue and muscles at a high rate after a burn because the body needs those sources to burn calories for fuel.
-The greater the area of the burn, the higher is the degree of hypermetabolism.
+The greater the area of the burn, the higher the degree of hypermetabolism.
 Oxygen is rapidly used up in the body, and there is a loss of protein, fat, and sugar stores.
 It can take up to six months to restore normal metabolism after a severe burn.

 Like adults, the fastest way to heal from a burn is to excise the burn and cover it with an autograft (skin from elsewhere on the patient's body) or an allograft (skin from a cadaver donor).
 Doctors found that it is safe and effective to use this technique within 24 hours of sustaining the burn.
 Topical antimicrobial agents are also used to prevent infection.